 Scientists from Vanderbilt University and Vanderbilt University Medical Center are teaming with colleagues across the country to develop a vaccine that protects against all alphaviruses, including chikungunya and the often-lethal Eastern equine encephalitis virus (EEEV).

-Under the initiative, called Antigens Predicted for Broad Viral Efficacy through Computational Experimentation, or APECx, ARPA-H has committed up to $204 million to support four separate research efforts.
+The project is part of the Advanced Research Projects Agency for Health (ARPA-H) Antigens Predicted for Broad Viral Efficacy through Computational Experimentation (APECx) program.
 Vanderbilt University will receive up to $46 million over five years for its alphavirus project.

 Jens Meiler, PhD, Distinguished Research Professor of Chemistry at Vanderbilt, is the project’s principal investigator.
 He and his colleagues will apply advanced technology, including computational modeling, artificial intelligence-driven predictions, and structural biology approaches to develop a multi-alphavirus vaccine providing broad coverage and long-lasting protection.